Reformation Worship: Liturgies from the Past for the Present

-Mark Earngey (DPhil candidate, Oxford) is ordained in the Anglican Church of Australia (Diocese of Sydney) and is is a doctoral candidate in historical theology at Wycliffe Hall, Oxford University.
-He is co-editor with Jonathan Gibson of Reformation Worship.
+Mark Earngey (DPhil candidate, Oxford) is ordained in the Anglican Church of Australia (Diocese of Sydney) and is a doctoral candidate in historical theology at Wycliffe Hall, Oxford University.
+He is coeditor with Jonathan Gibson of Reformation Worship.
 Mark is married to Tanya, and they have three children: Grace, Simeon, and Sophia.

 "Jonathan Gibson and Mark Earngey, using skillful academic scholarship, have assembled one of the most eminently practical volumes for ministers and church leaders who oversee public worship.
 A perusal of the various liturgies and service orders reveals how much freedom there is to craft services of worship, and yet at the same time the commonalities shine through and begin to impress themselves on the reader.
 This book, then, protects from two dangers.
-On the one hand, it keeps us from conducting worship in a way that is cut off from the wisdom of our Christian ancestors; on the other hand, it prevents the rigidity of thinking that there is only one order of service that is biblical.
+On the one hand, it keeps us from conducting worship in a way that is cut off from the wisdom of our Christian ancestors; on the other hand, it prevents the rigidity of thinking only one order of service is biblical.
 I highly recommend this book!"

 Tim Keller, Pastor Emeritus, Redeemer Presbyterian Churches, New York City